Abisf/RAGTESTERCLI/README.md

-# RAGTESTERCLI - MVP (v0.1)
+# RAGTESTERCLI

-A CLI tool for evaluating Retrieval-Augmented Generation (RAG) pipelines with plug-and-play metric testing and LLM-driven scoring.
+A unified CLI tool for evaluating Retrieval-Augmented Generation (RAG) pipelines with support for multiple LLM providers and evaluation metrics.

-## 🎯 Purpose
+## Purpose

-This MVP validates developer demand for a unified CLI wrapper that runs multiple types of RAG evaluation metrics from popular open-source tools like RAGAS and RAGChecker.
+This tool provides a unified interface for running RAG evaluation metrics from popular open-source tools like RAGAS and RAGChecker, with support for multiple LLM providers.

-## ✨ Features
+## Features

-- **Simple CLI Interface**: Typer-based command-line interface
+- **Unified CLI Interface**: Typer-based command-line interface
 - **Multiple Metrics**: Support for RAGAS and RAGChecker evaluations
-- **LLM-Powered**: Uses OpenAI GPT-4 for scoring (configurable)
+- **Multi-Provider LLM Support**: OpenAI, Anthropic, Google, OpenRouter, and more
+- **Environment Variable Support**: Secure API key management via .env files
 - **Flexible Output**: JSON and table formats
 - **Extensible Design**: Easy to add new metrics and providers

-## 🚀 Quick Start
+## Quick Start

 ### Installation